What Is a Guard Shack?

 A guard shack is a type of freestanding external guard booth.
 It’s usually the point of first contact when approaching a facility.
-Guard booths are often also called “checkpoints,” especially when they serve as access control at the border of a facility’s property.
+These security booths are often also called “checkpoints,” especially when they serve as access control at the border of a facility’s property.

-Unlike most guard booths, which are typically located inside a building, a guard shack is outdoors.
+Unlike most security guard booths, which are typically located inside a building, a guard shack is outdoors at strategic locations.
 Guard shacks must be able to withstand a wide range of events.
 That includes potential attacks, like snipers, ramming attacks, explosives, and arson, in addition to the everyday wear and tear.
-Having a safe and secure guard shack is critical—and ballistic protection is the first line of defense.
+Having a safe and secure guard shack is critical—and ballistic protection is the first line of defense against potential threats.

-A guard shack serves four main purposes.
+A guard shack serves four main purposes as part of security infrastructure.
 In order of importance, these are:

-- Surveillance and Monitoring: Security cameras and other monitoring tools should all route data back to the guard shack, both so security officers can raise the alarm at any suspicious activity and so they are not taken by surprise.
+2. Surveillance and Monitoring: Security cameras and other monitoring tools should all route data back to the guard shack, both so security personnel can raise the alarm at any suspicious activity and so they are not taken by surprise.

-- Communications: The guard shack helps people in the organization talk to each other.
+3. Communications: Guard shack enclosures help people in the organization talk to each other.
 It is both a hub for the security team, and a central dispatch for communication between the wider organization and security.
 It’s also a kind of “visitor center,” because it is usually the first point of contact between those trying to gain entry and the organization.

-- Crime Prevention: Guard shacks can help deter crime by providing a visible security presence.
-They send a clear message that you are serious about safety and security—and that you can respond to threats.
+4. Crime Prevention: Guard shacks can help deter crime by providing a visible security presence.
+They send a clear message to potential intruders that you are serious about safety and security—and that you can respond to threats.

 Most guard shacks are equipped with ballistic protection to keep your security team safe as they perform these functions.